khurtado801/V-School-Projects/README.md

 # My Web Development Projects
-This repo is a collection of the projects that I have completed.
+This repo is a collection of the web development projects that I have completed.